-Post contribution by Caleb Elston, CEO and Co-founder of Delighted.
+Post contribution by Caleb Elston, Co-founder of Delighted.

 Startups are entering a new economic reality where funding rounds are more challenging to secure and consumer spending is rocked by the continued crises of the war in Ukraine, domestic inflation, and a pandemic now well into its third year.
 More than ever, startups need to pay attention to the amount of investment capital they are spending, and how they prioritize their operating cash.

 In an April 2022 study, we asked 251 US-based startup founders and CEOs about their top concerns and priorities for the next 6 months.
 The data from the startup survey offers a window into the current market landscape:

 - Most (88%) startup founders are worried about the current fundraising environment and ranked a lack of operating funds as their top challenge for this year